uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

     * special elements would be needed to signal Exceptions

 * Availability
-  * if a Server is down at the time a Hub API call targeting it is made, call should fail after a configurable timeout.
+  * if a Server is down at the time a Gateway call targeting it is made, call should fail after a configurable timeout.
 If multiple Servers are targeted, only that call fails and others continue

-* Tech
-  * Implementation will be in Python based on top of Tornado and [tornado-xmlrpc](https://pypi.org/project/tornado-xmlrpc/) library
-  * all I/O should be handled asynchronously via Tornado.
-Calls to several Servers should happen in parallel, with a maximum timeout value for unreachable/not responding Servers
-  * database for topology data to be shared with the Reporting component (subject of a separate RFC)

 ## Impact on existing components and users